- Wednesday, October 22, 2025

 - Session TypesEducational content at the conference will be organized into the following session types:

-Networking Meetings (45 minutes): Networking meetings allow regional networks and other affinity groups (e.g., zero waste managers or community college representatives) to convene, network, and discuss issues relevant to the group.
-They are interactive and, besides a brief introduction to start the conversation, should not include a formal presentation.
+Networking Meetings (45 minutes): Connect, collaborate, and exchange ideas!
+These sessions bring together regional networks and other affinity groups (e.g., zero waste managers or community college representatives) to network, and discuss issues relevant to the group.
+With no formal presentation, the emphasis is on interactive dialogue and peer-to-peer sharing.

 - Curriculum (e.g., academic programs in sustainability; sustainability across the curriculum efforts; sustainability literacy assessment; pedagogy for sustainability; and teaching/assessing sustainability competencies)